lZzozZl/Install-Arch-Linux-UEFI-Mode-on-VirtualBox-with-Swap-Partition/README.md

 In this tutorial im using VBox 6.0.10 with Arch linux 2019.10.01 iso

+---
 Button new

----
 Name the machine
 Choose folder where you want your vm to be
 On type choose Linux
-On verison choose Arch 32 or 64 it depends on your processor Next
+On verison choose Arch 32 or 64 it depends on your processor

-Choose amount of ram.
-Personaly i add 2048MB wich is more than enough Next

-Whell we create a new instalatiion and we do not have other vms so we choose Create virtual hard disk now
 Next

-I do not know difference between the typed and i choose the default option VDI (VirtualBox Disk Image)
+Choose amount of ram. *Personaly i add 2048MB*
 Next

-Again i do not know what options do and use default one Dinamycally allocated
+Whell we create a new instalatiion and we do not have other VMs so we choose
+Create virtual hard disk now
 Next

+I do not know difference between the typed and i choose the default option
+VDI (VirtualBox Disk Image)
+Next

+Again i do not know what options do and use default one
+Dinamycally allocated
+Next

 On HDD space i place 20,00GB
 Next

 ---

-Making VM Start at UEFI Mode
+######Making VM Start at UEFI Mode
-Before start press right mouse button on the VM you just created and choose Settings... from the menu that pop up, or select the machine with left mouse button and at the top of the VBox Manager choose Orange gear Settings
+Before startint virtual machine press right mouse button on the VM you just created and choose ######Settings... from the menu that pop up, or select the machine with left mouse button and at the top of the VBox Manager choose Orange gear Settings

 At the left side choose System

-On the Motherboard tab check the Enable EFI (special OSes only) OK
+On the ######Motherboard tab check the Enable EFI (special OSes only)
+OK

 Start

 Choose virtual optical disc file
 Choose your downloaded iso
 Start

 ---
 Choose Arch Linux archiso x86_64 UEFI USB

 Wait

-Check are you installing on UEFI mode
+Check are you installing in UEFI mode
 `ls /sys/firmware/efi/efivars`
-If you do not see any output or your folder is empty, something is wrong.
+*If you do not see any output or your folder is empty, something is wrong.*

 Check if you have internet
 `ping archlinux.org`

 Check time and date
 `date`
 `timedatectl status`